ubalderas/apiTestingDemo/README.md

 ### Running a Test Suite

-There are currently two service tester files under the test folder of the project, 'SampleRequestTests.js' and 'AgnosticGETServiceTester.js'.
+There are currently three service tester files under the test folder of the project, 'SampleRequestTests.js', 'AgnosticGETServiceTester.js' and 'AgnosticPOSTServiceTester.js'.

 To run either one of them you can use the 'test' command which was added to the scripts property of the package.json file, which is mapped to run mocha, in the following manner: